Surgery Support

 Objectives

-The Surgery Support Programme seeks to bring together children from disadvantaged sections of society and public and private healthcare providers in order to provide the children with affordable, timely and quality healthcare.
-Our vision is to contribute to the health, education and well-being of children to enable them to achieve their full potential.
+Our Surgery Support Programme seeks to bring together children from disadvantaged sections of society and public and private healthcare providers in order to provide the children with affordable, timely and quality healthcare.

 Our Goal